 Photo 1: Pull out the bathroom sink stopper

 Tug on the stopper to see if it’ll come out.
 If so, remove it.

 Photo 2: Remove the clog

 Fish out the hair clog with a bent wire or other tool.
-Run water through the drain and replace the stopper.
+Run water through the bathroom sink drain and replace the stopper.